What is Team Drives?

 Go to Drive and click Team Drives to get started.

 Note: If you don't see Team Drives, it might not be enabled.
-Contact your G Suite admin.
+Contact your G Suite administrator.